sccn/sccn.github.io/others/EEGLAB_and_Fieldtrip.md

 -------------------

 EEGLAB and Fieldtrip are in part interdependent.
-For basic source localization, EEGLAB uses the DIPFIT plug-in, which incorporates a Fieldtrip source localization routine.
+For basic source localization, EEGLAB uses the DIPFIT plugin, which incorporates a Fieldtrip source localization routine.
 EEGLAB also offers users the choice of using some Fieldtrip statistical routines as well as its own.
 The Fieldtrip code also includes some EEGLAB functions such as